15 May, 2020

 By, R. Vaigai and Anna Mathew are advocates practising at the Madras High Court

 Through the public health crisis created by the COVID-19 pandemic, we are witness to another massive tragedy — of workers being abandoned by their employers and by the state.

 Problems of migrant workers

-1. The workers’ right to go home was curbed using the Disaster Management Act, 2005.
+1. The workers’ right to go home was curbed using the Disaster Management Act, of 2005.

 2. No provisions were made for their food, shelter, or medical relief.

 4. The state’s cash and food relief did not cover most workers.

 Staring at starvation, lakhs of workers started walking back home.
 Many died on the way.
 More than a month later, the Centre issued cryptic orders permitting their return to their home States.